aptech/docs/docs/cmlmt/cmlmtboot.rst

     // Number of observations
     c0.NumObs = rows(y);

-    //Declare 'out' to be a 'cmlmtResults' structure
+    // Declare 'out' to be a 'cmlmtResults' structure
-    //to hold the estimation results
+    // to hold the estimation results
     struct cmlmtResults out;

-    //Perform the estimation
+    // Perform the estimation
     out = cmlmtboot(&lnlk, p0, y, x, ctl);